johnvanbreda/indicia-docs/index.rst

-..
-Indicia documentation master file, created by sphinx-quickstart on Wed Sep 19 19:08:12 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome
 =======

-The Indicia manual is your place to find out all about the Indicia online recording toolkit, whether you are still deciding if Indicia is the product for you, you need details on building websites or even want to start to help developing the Indicia core.
+The Indicia documentation website is your place to find out all about the Indicia online recording toolkit, whether you are still deciding if Indicia is the product for you, you need details on building websites or even want to start to help developing the Indicia core.

 Introduction
 ------------